connectingLandscapes/cola/README.md

 Some of the different computers might have particular conditions or requirements for installing all these components, so we made a section where you can find known issues an their potential solution.
 If you found a new one please share it with us so potential new users can see it.

+  ***If you have any issue installing and setting up the software, please check the [KNOWN-ISSUES PAGE](https://github.com/connectingLandscapes/cola/blob/main/known-issues.md) for potential solutions***

 #### **1. Install cola R package.**

 Consider use the **option 3 (None)** for installing new packages at the first try.
 If an error arises, update **all of them (option 1)**.